Gun Charges in Las Vegas, Nevada

 Is it legal to buy a bump-fire stock or bump stock in Nevada?

-Not any more.
-The U.S. banned 'bump stock' gun device effective December 18, 2018.
-The final date to destroy or turn in the devices was March 21, 2019.
+The U.S. banned 'bump stock' gun devices effective December 18, 2018.
+The final date to turn in the devices or to destroy them was March 21, 2019.

 Can the gun permit application be denied?